code42/py42/docs/userguides/basics.md

 py42 throws some of its own exceptions when things go wrong. py42 exceptions are found in the `py42.sdk.exceptions` module.
 Here are some of the available exceptions:
 * `Py42ForbiddenError`: (403) meaning you don't have the necessary permissions with your signed-in account to perform the action you were trying to do.
 * `Py42UnauthorizedError`: (401) Meaning you probably supplied the wrong username or password.
-* `Py42InternalServerError`: (500) meaning it's an unhandled issue on our end.
+* `Py42InternalServerError`: (500) meaning it's an unhandled issue on our servers.

 Let's say you are making a `create_sdk()` function and want to print a nicer message when the provided username or password are incorrect.
 This is how you would do that: